Price Range (MSRP): $27,050 (ILX) to $48,450 (RLX)

 Acura, the luxury division of Honda, offers a range of vehicles high on sophistication but with a sporty edge as well.

-Acura also offers a trio of crossovers, each with different aims.
-The smallest is the five-seat RDX, which got its first makover since it debuted back in 2007.
-The redesigned RDX gets a little bigger which means more passenger room, and a new, more powerful V-6 that adds an extra 33-hp to the mix.
+Acura also offers a pair of crossovers, each with different aims.
+The smallest is the five-seat RDX, which underwent a redesign last year, adding a little size all around which means more passenger room and a new, more powerful V-6 that adds an extra 33-hp to the mix.

 If you need more space or cargo room, the seven-seat MDX might be more up your alley.
 The MDX also packs in the features, as all trims come with SH-AWD, tri-zone automatic climate control, and Bluetooth connectivity.

 (The ILX Hybrid, TSX, and TL have been discontinued for 2015.)